 HPA recognise the important role that hop selections play in the beer industry.
 We understand flavour profile can differ from season-to-season and lot-by-lot.
 For this reason, brewers who visit US hop farms are often invited to select the specific bale lots they want to purchase and ultimately use in the brewery.
 Their decision to offer selections is largely driven by variable quality outcomes due to a large number of independent growers who are spread across diverse geography all contributing to the yield of a single hop variety.
-You can listen to our Head of Sales & Marketing Owen Johnston share his thoughts on this topic with Matt Kirkegaard from Brews News here, or you can just keep reading.
+You can view a video of sensory experts conducting our crop 2021 US hop selections below as well as listen to our Head of Sales & Marketing Owen Johnston share his thoughts on this topic with Matt Kirkegaard from Brews News here, or you can just keep reading.

 You know how some people say making beer is easy because there are only four key ingredients?
 Well we all know there are a number of things a brewer can do differently to optimise the process specific to their brewery setup, and create a different outcome to their fellow brewers.
 Growing hops is no different.
 There are a number of things a grower can do differently to optimise the process specific to their farm.
 This can lead to significant variability in quality outcomes because of differences in fundamental decisions around fertiliser and irrigation practices, as well as secondary matters such as winter ground cover cropping, weed control, soil compaction, terrain and terroir.